apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

     Similarly, `GROUP BY GROUPING SETS ((warehouse, product), (product), ())` is semantically equivalent to the union of results of `GROUP BY warehouse, product`, `GROUP BY product` and global aggregate.

+    **Note:** For Hive compatibility Spark allows `GROUP BY ...
+GROUPING SETS (...)`.
+The GROUP BY expressions are usually ignored, but if it contains extra expressions than the GROUPING SETS expressions, the extra expressions will be included in the grouping expressions and the value is always null.
+For example, `SELECT a, b, c FROM ...
+GROUP BY a, b, c GROUPING SETS (a, b)`, the output of column `c` is always null.

 * **ROLLUP**